-In any event, if there be any fair doubt about whether in a given instance the legislature of state X did in fact mean to incorporate state constitutional norms, this fair doubt is to be resolved by the state supreme court, which is of course the definitive expounder of the meaning of state law.73
+In any event, if there be any fair doubt about whether in a given instance the legislature of state X did in fact mean to incorporate state constitutional norms, this fair doubt is to be resolved by the state supreme court, which is of course the definitive expounder of the meaning of state law.71

-73 The incorporation of state constitutional norms thus need not be explicit-or at least there is no proper warrant for the U.S. Supreme Court to demand explicitness if state courts think otherwise.
-There is no general federal common law of state statutory interpretation-no general requirement, for example, that state statutory interpretation must be "textualist," even if the U.S. Supreme Court were to embrace "textualism" (whatever that might mean) as its own general approach to federal statutory interpretation.
+71 The incorporation of state constitutional norms thus need not be explicit-or at least there is no proper warrant for the U.S. Supreme Court to demand explicitness if state courts think otherwise.
+There is no general federal common law of state statutory interpretation- no general requirement, for example, that state statutory interpretation must be "textualist," even if the U.S. Supreme Court were to embrace "textualism" (whatever that might mean) as its own general approach to federal statutory interpretation.
 Federal courts should in general not dictate to state courts how they should construe state law in a situation in which federal law, properly understood, is utterly indifferent-that is, a situation in which either interpretation of a fairly disputable substantive state law at issue fully vindicates all relevant federal-law interests.
-For more discussion and elaboration, see infra TAN 110-22.
+For more discussion and elaboration, see infra Section V.

 To view the matter from another angle, let us concede, arguendo, that questions concerning the "true" meaning of state congressional and presidential election laws are, technically, federal questions under Articles I and II, respectively.
-Even so, the desired functional uniformity to be achieved in most situations (as exemplified by Florida in 2000) is not uniformity across states (to be accomplished by the U.S. Supreme Court's promulgation of onesize-fits all rules of interpretation of state election statutes), but rather uniformity within each state.
-The functional and structural idea is for each state that so desires to have a tolerably uniform election scheme harmonizing its rules for state candidates and its rules for federal candidates-that is, congressional and presidential candidates.
-(So too, the original Constitution aimed to harmonize voter-eligibility law for state assembly races with voter-eligibility rules for congressional contests.)
-Where federal law aims to piggyback on state-law systems so as to achieve state-desired intrastate uniformity as opposed to interstate uniformity, federal courts should adjudicate formal federal-question cases by copying state courts.
-See generally Paul J. Mishkin, The Variousness of "Federal Law": Competence and Discretion in the Choice of National and State Rules for Decision, 105 U. PA.
-L. REV. 797 (1957).
-We suspect that this point would have been far more clear to all observers in 2000 had Florida's election involved razorthin contested races for various state offices implicating the exact same chad/voter intent/etc. issues as did the razor-thin presidential contest that same day.
-Alas, because only the presidential contest was a statistical toss-up, many commentators and justices wrongly saw the dispute as a
+Even so, the desired functional uniformity to be achieved in most situations (as exemplified by Florida in 2000) is not uniformity across states (to be accomplished by the U.S. Supreme Court's promulgation of one-size-fits all rules of interpretation of state election statutes), but rather uniformity within each state.
+The functional and structural idea is for each state that so desires to have a tolerably uniform election scheme harmonizing its rules for state candidates and its rules for federal candidates that is, congressional and presidential candidates.
+(So too, the original Constitution aimed to

 For this reason, exercise-even significant exercise-of state judicial power vindicates rather than violates the choice made by the state legislature.
 To be sure, whenever a legislature provides for judicial enforcement of its work, there is always a risk that courts might err in discerning the best meaning of statutes.
-But as long as state courts are truly acting as courts and doing what they usually do and have usually done74-expounding state law in good faith-there is no basis for officious federal court involvement, much less federal court second-guessing, de novo, the "real" meaning of state election law.
+But as long as state courts are truly acting as courts and doing what they usually do and have usually done72-expounding state law in good faith-there is no basis for officious federal court involvement in discerning, much less federal court de novo second-guessing of, the "real" meaning of state election law.

-3. Pre-Bush Precedent

-What about the cryptic language in Blacker75 mentioned in Bush I and relied on by the Bush II opinions?
+3. Pre-Bush Precedent.
+What about the cryptic language in Blacker73 mentioned in Bush I and relied on by the Bush II opinions?
 Does/did Blacker truly support the daft notion that, at least for Article II (and perhaps Article I?) purposes, state legislatures somehow float independently of and outside the very state constitutions that created and bounded them?
-Actually, Blacker's dictum, fairly read, says very little about the "independence" of state legislatures under Article II.
+Actually, Blacker's dictum, fairly read, says very little about the "independence" of state legislatures in these settings.